 Lesson #1: I Cannot Work if I Don’t Take Care of Myself First

-I am a bit of a stubborn fighter.
+I am a bit stubborn.
 Ever since I was a little kid, I’ve been able to push myself really hard to get things done.
-As I mentioned in a previous post, I stubbornly didn’t get help for what ended up being very bad postpartum depression after my children were born.
+However, this has a downside.
+I mentioned in a previous post that I experienced postpartum depression after my children were born.
+Because I just kept trying to fight through and kept trying to work, I became even more mentally and physically unwell.

 Lesson #2: For the Hustler, There are Always More Clients